racket (noun)

 An area of responsibility or authority.
 (MW)

 The task or area of activity officially assigned to an individual or organization.
-(OD)
+(NOA)

 A set of instructions, a brief; an area of authority or responsibility.
 Frequently used in: within one's remit or beyond one's remit, etc. (OED)